There are lots of activities for children all year round in the Blue Mountains. We have listed some ideas for

 During NSW school holidays, Jenolan also offers holiday activities for children aged 7-12 - the Bones & Stones Tour is popular.
 Bookings are recommended during school holidays.

-For details of September 2017 School Holiday Events, visit the Jenolan Caves Holiday Time webpage.
+For details of Summer 2018 School Holiday Events, visit the Jenolan Caves Holiday Time webpage.

 There is a restaurant, café, bar and family accommodation for all budgets, from fully serviced rooms, to group and backpacker rooms to self-contained cottages.

 The Toy & Railway Museum is housed in the historic home of Leuralla, one of the oldest Blue Mountains heritage listed homes set in 12 acres of beautiful gardens.
 See a unique collection of toys and trains including pre and post-war dolls, teddy bears, lead figures, comics, books, tinplate trains, aeroplanes, automobiles and working model railway sets.
 See the biggest Barbie Doll display in Australia and a Matterhorn railway garden plus NSW Railway memoribilia.